-Deploying fiber optic cables can be daunting to some.
-Just uttering the words “fiber optic” makes some people nervous.
-No need for that, if you are going to install fiber optic cables you need to stick to a few basic ground rules and you will be fine!
+Deploying fiber optic cables can be daunting.
+Just uttering the words “fiber-optic” makes some people nervous.
+There's no need for that all you need to know if you are going to install fiber-optic cables are a few basic ground rules and you will be fine!

-The tip of the fiber connector, where the fiber optic glass actually protrudes from the connector, is the most common area for damage to occur.
-Leave the protective caps on until you are ready to plug into the equipment.
-But wait!
-Before you plug in, inspect the end face, clean and repeat if necessary!
-See this short video to see how easy this is and why it is important.
+The tip of the fiber connector, where the fiber optic glass actually protrudes is the most common area for damage to occur.
+Leave the protective caps on until you are ready to plug it into the equipment.
+Prior to plugging it in, inspect the end face, clean and repeat if necessary!

 The fiber optic glass underneath the jacket performs best when it is running straight.
-In reality, the cables need to bend in many different directions in order to go from source to destination.
-There is a term called “bend radius” and each brand of fiber optic cables will probably have a different measurement to follow.
+In reality, however, the cables need to bend in many different directions in order to go from source to destination.
+There is a term called “bend radius” and each brand of fiber optic cables will have a different measurement to follow.
 Luckily, there is an easy rule of thumb within the industry.
-Watch this short video to easily understand the key factors here.
+Watch this short video to easily understand the key factors.

-If the cable is too short, don’t try and stretch it!
-It may seem pretty obvious, but pulling will probably lead to a break in the fiber optic cable or possibly connector.
+If the cable is too short, don’t try to stretch it!
+It may seem pretty obvious, but pulling will probably lead to a break in the fiber optic cable or connector.

 Most fiber optic cables have color coded jackets to make it easy to avoid this problem.
-To understand more about fiber core sizes, view this video.
+To understand more about fiber core sizes, watch this video.